A Beginner’s Guide to Weight Loss

 A Weight Loss Lifestyle for Newbies

 Successful weight loss occurs when you combine smart food choices with an increase in your activity level.
 Consider the daily changes you’re able and willing to make.
 Choose daily activities that get you to move more and snack less.
+If you are not sure which weight loss method will be best for you as a beginner, take our quiz and find a weight loss program that’s right for you.

 Daily exercise is ideal, but you may not like going to the gym.
 If your daily hour of cardio feels more like punishment than entertainment, your new lifestyle changes won’t last long.
 Take baby steps towards increasing your activity level.
 You’ll find as you feel better, you’ll naturally want to move more.
 Begin with the following suggestions: